lizrice/katacoda-scenarios/multistage/step2.md

 ENTRYPOINT ["hello"]
 </pre>

-## Build a container image from this Dockerfile.
+## Build a container image from this Dockerfile

- The next command builds a container image, following the commands in the Dockerfile.
+Build the image using this Dockerfile.

 `docker build -t hello  .`{{execute}}